jlyw/gulp-boilerplate/README.md

     output: 'assets/js/'
   },
   styles: {
+    sass: {
       input: 'src/sass/**/*.{scss,sass}',
       output: 'assets/css/'
+  },
+    less: {
+      input: 'src/less/**/*.less',
+      output: 'assets/css/'
     }
+  }
 };
 ```

 ## Working with the source files

+Do not forget to clean the unused files like `main.less`.

+This gulpfile compiles both Sass and Less files.
+You can choose the one you want to use in your project.

 ### Sass

-Sass files are located in `src/sass`. ulp generates minified and unminified CSS files in `assets/css`.
+Sass files are located in `src/sass`. gulp generates minified and unminified CSS files in `assets/css`.
 It also includes autoprefixer, which adds vendor prefixes for you if required by the last two versions of a browser.

 This boilerplate includes Normalize.css and Include-media.css.

+### Less

+Less files are located in `src/less`. gulp generates minified and unminified CSS files in `assets/css`.
+It also includes autoprefixer, which adds vendor prefixes for you if required by the last two versions of a browser.

 ### JS